11 accredited programs. Compare programs, get details, and request info.

 This comprehensive 297-hour training covers fire behavior, building construction, and fire attack with live training.
 The program fulfills NFPA 1001 standards and prepares students to pass state certification tests.
 Participants need NFPA compliant gear, with rental options available for those without sponsorship from a fire department.

-Common questions about Firefighter I training in Ohio
+About Firefighter I training in Ohio.

 The average cost for Firefighter I training in Ohio is approximately $1,867.
 Program tuition ranges from $1,100 to $2,800 depending on the training organization and program format.
 Some programs may offer financial aid, payment plans, or scholarship opportunities.

-All Firefighter I programs listed on FirstRespondersHub meet accreditation standards set by the National Fire Protection Association (NFPA).NFPA accreditation ensures that programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Firefighter Is.
+All Firefighter I programs listed on FirstRespondersHub meet accreditation standards set by the National Fire Protection Association (NFPA).
+NFPA accreditation ensures programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Firefighter Is.

 Firefighter I training in Ohio combines classroom instruction with hands-on practical experience.
 Programs cover identifies the minimum job performance requirements for career and volunteer fire fighters whose duties are primarily structural in nature.
 You'll learn through lectures, skills labs, and clinical rotations before taking the NFPA certification exam.
 Most programs also include CPR certification and prepare you for immediate entry into the workforce upon graduation.